MorphDiv/TeDDi_sample/Reports/progress/README.md

-### Progress
+# Progress report

-The [progress](progress) is a Python script that loops through the corpus files and reports the number of texts, genres covered, unique characters and number of tokens per language.
-Unlike [file_counts](file_counts) and [line_counts](line_counts) this report returns zero values for languages that are not covered yet.
+The [progress.py](progress.py) is a Python script that loops through the corpus files and reports the number of texts, genres covered, unique characters and number of tokens per language.
+Unlike [file_counts](../file_counts) and [line_counts](../line_counts) this report returns zero values for languages that are not covered yet.
 The output format is a `CSV` file of the following structure:  `language,number_texts,number_genres,number_characters,number_tokens`.
 The `CSV` file will be written to the same directory as the script.

 The report can be produced in two modes: